Jermaine Pennant: Personal life

 Until January 2008, Pennant was dating Hollyoaks actress Jennifer Metcalfe.
 In October 2008, he reunited with former girlfriend Amii Grove following the death of her brother and became engaged.
 Soon afterwards, Pennant's father Gary was convicted on drug dealing charges and sentenced to four years imprisonment.
 In early 2009, Pennant and Grove broke up and Pennant began dating Metcalfe again.

 In May 2010, Pennant became engaged to Lara Murphy, with whom he had a son named Trey who was born in August 2010.
 The relationship with Murphy ended when his son was one year old, when Pennant left her for glamour model Alice Goodwin.
 He married Goodwin in May 2014.

 In October 2018, the couple appeared on The Jeremy Kyle Show, with an appearance on comedy gameshow Your Face or Mine? following in 2019.

 Pennant's autobiography, Mental: Bad Behaviour, Ugly Truths and the Beautiful Game, was released in 2018.
 In the same year, he was a contestant on Celebrity Big Brother.

+For Season Two of the Apple TV series Ted Lasso, assistant director Sophie Worger hired former professional player Kasali Casal to manage the soccer choreography.
+Casal enlisted a team of former professional players to play for the opposition teams facing AFC Richmond during game scenes, these included Pennant and fellow former Premier League players and Lee Hendrie, Jay Bothroyd and George Elokobi.

+Since his retirement, Pennant has worked as a pundit, and can often be heard on Talksport.